mruby/mruby/README.md

 of) the [ISO standard][ISO-standard] with more recent features provided by Ruby 3.x.
 Also, its syntax is Ruby 3.x compatible except for pattern matching.

-mruby can be linked and embedded within your application.
-We provide the interpreter program "mruby", and the interactive mruby shell "mirb" as examples.
-You can also compile Ruby programs into compiled byte code using the mruby compiler "mrbc".
-All those tools reside in the "bin" directory. "mrbc" is also able to generate compiled byte code in a C source file, see the "mrbtest" program under the "test" directory for an example.
+You can link and embed mruby within your application.
+The "mruby" interpreter program and the interactive "mirb" shell are provided as examples.
+You can also compile Ruby programs into compiled byte code using the "mrbc" compiler.
+All these tools are located in the "bin" directory. "mrbc" can also generate compiled byte code in a C source file.
+See the "mrbtest" program under the "test" directory for an example.

 This achievement was sponsored by the Regional Innovation Creation R&D Programs of the Ministry of Economy, Trade and Industry of Japan.

 ## How to get mruby

+To get mruby, you can download the stable version 3.2.0 from the official mruby GitHub repository or clone the trunk of the mruby source tree with the "git clone" command.
+You can also install and compile mruby using [ruby-install](https://github.com/postmodern/ruby-install), [ruby-build](https://github.com/rbenv/ruby-build) or [rvm](https://github.com/rvm/rvm).

 The stable version 3.2.0 of mruby can be downloaded via the following URL: [https://github.com/mruby/mruby/archive/3.2.0.zip](https://github.com/mruby/mruby/archive/3.2.0.zip)